LTD Eligibility Triggers

 Important Distinctions

-NOT a Simple Time-Based Trigger
+Not a Simple 180-Day Trigger

 Timing Can Vary Widely